Matt Doocey: Health issues

 In late November 2023, Doocey as Minister for Mental Health received a copy of the Royal Commission of Inquiry into Abuse in Care's interim report into systemic abuse by the Catholic Brothers Hospitallers of St John of God in Christchurch between the 1950s and 1990s.
 During a meeting with abuse survivors in May 2024, Doocey admitted not reading the interim report.
 In response to criticism, Prime Minister Christopher Luxon reiterated the Government's commitment to addressing the needs of abuse survivors.

 In mid June 2025, Doocey as Mental Health Minister confirmed that the Government was investing NZ$36 million into a four-year mental health prevention plan including a suicide prevention community fund, peer support workers in eight emergency departments, six crisis recovery cafes, and improving the suicide bereavement services.

-In early July 2025 Doocey, as Associate Health Minister with responsibility for mental health and Mental Health Minister, undertook a rural health roadshow and visited Levin, Wairoa, Wanaka and Oamaru.
+In early July 2025 Doocey, as Associate Health Minister with responsibility for rural health and Mental Health Minister, undertook a rural health roadshow and visited 12 rural locations.
 On 3 July, he announced the launch of a mental health crisis support service in Oamaru from August 2025.

+In November 2025, the Government announced they were delivering more frontline workers and establishing new services for people in need of a better crisis response.
+The crisis package announced included 40 additional frontline clinical staff for crisis assessment and treatment teams, two new 10-bed peer-led acute alternative services to reduce inpatient ward admissions and more Crisis Recovery Cafes and Peer Support Workers in ED.